mLamneck/SDDS_vbusSpike/readme.md

 #### Type Request

-Used to retrieve type information for a given binary path.
-There will be one message for each variable with the exception of enums.
-Enums can be distributed in multiple messages depending on their length.
-There is a delay of 10ms between each message.
+This is used to retrieve type information for a given binary path.
+A separate message will be sent for each variable, with the exception of enums.
+Enums may be split across multiple messages depending on their length.
+There is a 10ms delay between each message.

 |				| Ctrl		| Destiny 	| Source    | Port 	| Func 	| Data								|
 |-				| -			|- 		  	| -			| -		| -		| :- 								|